31g33k0/AP-UDP-Receiver/README.md

 |VS  | -   | 9V Power      | -         | Power for motors                   |

 ### Notes:
+- The H bridge is a L298N.
 - Pins 25 and 26 can be used for PWM/DAC output for speed control (optionnal)
 - X-axis direction is controlled by inPinX0 and inPinX1
 - Y-axis direction is controlled by inPinY0 and inPinY1
 - Y-axis servo is controlled by servoPinY
-- Ensure proper H-bridge or motor driver is used to prevent short circuits

 ## Installation